Ibar (river): Middle course

 Continuing south, the river enters Kosovo and passes through Gazivode, Zubin Potok, Ugljare, Zupče and Shipol, reaching the city of Mitrovica.
 There, it makes a sharp, elbow turn to the north, flowing through Zvečan, Slatina, Sočanica, Leposavić, Dren and Lešak, entering southwestern Serbia at the village of Jarinje.

 In Kosovo

-At Kosovo, the river is dammed, creating the artificial Gazivoda Lake (area 11.9 km2, altitude 693 m, depth 105 m).
-Water from the lake is used for industrial and mining facilities in the Trepča area.
-Below Gazivoda, another reservoir is created, the Pridvorica Lake.
+At Kosovo, the river is dammed, creating the artificial Ujmani Lake (Liqeni i Ujmanit in Albanian) (area 11.9 km2, altitude 693 m, depth 105 m).
+Water from the lake is used for industrial and mining facilities in the Trepça area.
+Below Ujmani, another reservoir is created, the Pridvorica Lake.
 These lakes allow irrigation of an area of 300 km^{2}, representing part of a plan, never completed, of a huge Ibar-Lepenac Hydrosystem, which was supposed to regulate the Ibar-Sitnica-Lepenac watercourse (including ecological protection, irrigation and power production).

 At Mitrovica, the river enters a minerals and ore-rich area of the western slopes of Kopaonik mountain, which it follows for the next 100 km or so.
-The area is especially rich in lead, zinc and silver (Stari Trg, Trepča and Leposavić mines).
+The area is especially rich in lead, zinc and silver (Stari Trg, Trepça and Leposavic mines).

 Right on its elbow turn, the Ibar receives its longest (right) tributary, the Sitnica.